Mitsubishi Fuso Rosa: History

-First generation (1960-1973)
+First generation (1960–1973)

 Mitsubishi officially launched the Rosa minibus in 1960.
 At that time, the factory was coded as B10 and developed from the chassis of the original Mitsubishi Jupiter T10 truck.
 Its body style is similar to the Mercedes-Benz O 319 minibus, with a length of approximately 5.4 meters.

 In the following year (1961), Mitsubishi evolved to B20 on the basis of B10, which is an extended version of B10, which ranges from 6.25 to 7 meters in length.

-Second generation (1973-1986)
+Second generation (1973–1986)

 In 1973 Mitsubishi released the second generation, which is similar as the first generation, the main difference is the design of the front has been largely revised, and a large number of components can be shared with the Mitsubishi trucks.
 In the beginning, there was BC2 (short-range gasoline version), BE2 (short-range diesel version) and BH2 (long-range diesel version).
 In 1981, the BK2 series was introduced (long-range version with a width of 2.3 meters).

-Third generation (1986-1997)
+Third generation (1986–1997)

-The third generation version of the body launched in 1986 was very different from the original and second generation.
-The most prominent change was the newly designed body, which introduced a large number of ergonomic designs.
-Like the previous two generations, the third generation minibus Rosa has short (6.2 meters long) and long (6.95 meters long) versions, but both only have engines of four cylinders.
-As for the headlights have a round or square lamp version, some of which are equipped with command lights on the side of the vehicle.

-In 1990, Mitsubishi Rosa received a facelift, the distance between the two headlights was extended and the command light on the vehicle side was installed.
-They also offered automatic transmission, independent shock absorber and reclining seats options.
-It was at this time that Rosa added a four-wheel drive version for the first time.
+The third generation Rosa (chassis code BE4 series) was introduced in June 1986 as a full model change over the BE3 "Pretty Rosa".
+The BE4 adopted a more modern cab-forward profile with a panoramic windshield, a lower beltline, and factory-standard rectangular twin headlamps on upper trims; following a minor change in January 1990, the rectangular two-lamp arrangement was standardized across all models.
+Offered in short (6200 mm) and long (6950 mm) bodies, seating ranged from 26 to 29 depending on interior specification.